-While it appeared that by 2010 the proportion of registered deaths for adults (15+) on the population register had reached a plateau, the proportions increased unexpectedly in 2011, to the point where there appear to be more deaths aged 25+ on the NPR than are being recorded by the VR cause-of-death data.
-This trend continued in 2012 and appears to have worsened significantly in 2013 and 2014.
-As it should not be possible for a death to be recorded on the population register without there being a death certificate the increase in proportion must indicate that for some reason not all deaths on the population register are being processed by Stats SA.
-Although some of the discrepancy appears to be due to efforts to accelerate the release of the cause-of-death reports2, it seems unlikely that this can account for all the deaths missing from the VR cause-of-death data.
-Until this matter is investigated thoroughly, one cannot rely on estimates of mortality and survival derived from the 2013 and 2014 data (and possibly to some extent the 2011 and 2012 data).
+While it appeared that by 2010 the proportion of registered deaths for adults (15+) on the population register had reached a plateau, the proportions increased unexpectedly in 2011, to the point where there appear to be more deaths aged 25+ on the NPR than are being recorded by the VR cause-of-death data, which shouldn't be.
+This trend continued in 2012 and although it appeared to have worsened significantly in 2013 and 2014, this has deterioration has been reduced by the inclusion of late registrations, particularly in 2014.
+As it should not be possible for a death to be recorded on the population register without there being a death certificate the increase in proportion must indicate that for some reason not all deaths on the population register are being processed by Stats SA, yet this is again the case for 2015.
+Although some of the discrepancy appears to be due to efforts to accelerate the release of the cause-of-death reports2, and the later close off of the 2015 registrations (Stats SA, 2017d) seems to bear that out, it seems unlikely that this can account for all the deaths missing from the VR cause-of-death data.
+Until this matter is investigated thoroughly, one needs to allow for the lower completeness in the 2011-2013 VR data when producing estimates from cause-of-death data.
 In addition, extrapolation of past trends of the relative completeness of the NPR data are no longer as reliable as they were, undermining, to some extent, confidence in the estimates produced using the NPR data.

-As was done in the previous reports, the RMS NPR data are adjusted in two steps.
+As was done in the previous reports, the NPR data are adjusted in two steps.
 The first step is to account for the fact that the population register does not include the total population.
 The second step is to account for under-notification of deaths.
 The first adjustment is made by single ages up to the age of 24 years and then in three broad age groups: 25-59, 60-89 and 90+ years for each sex, to approximate Stats SA vital registration (VR) data for each year from 2006 up to 2011.
-The same factors are then used to produce estimates for 2012 to 2015, for which cause-of-death data are either unreliable or have yet to be processed.
-After this adjustment, the estimated numbers of deaths are adjusted for general undernotification (i.e. deaths with no death certificates).
+The same factors are then used to produce estimates for 2012 to 2016, for which cause-of-death data are either unreliable or have yet to be processed.
+After this adjustment, the estimated numbers of deaths are adjusted for general under-notification (i.e. deaths with no death certificates).
 The levels of completeness of the VR data assumed are as follows: